Office of the Vice Provost for Interdisciplinary Studies

 Erwin Mill C104C

-Laura is the Director of the Rubenstein Fellows Academy, a university-wide initiative to bring top thought leaders to Duke to share insight and spark discussion on current and future global challenges.
-She also works on Bass Connections and facilitates dual career hiring across the university.
+Laura works collaboratively across the university to manage program design, implementation and financing for Bass Connections and the Rubenstein Fellows Academy.
 Laura was previously the Director of Finance and Development at the James B. Hunt Institute for Educational Leadership and Policy and, prior to that, was a Senior Program Manager at the Partnership for Public Service where she designed and managed leadership development and cultural change initiatives for federal agencies.
 Laura has a BA in public policy analysis and political science from UNC Chapel Hill and an MBA from the Smith School of Business at the University of Maryland.
 She is certified and trained in Ken Blanchard’s Situational Leadership Model, the Strength Deployment Inventory and the DISC assessment.

 Mindy Miller, Manager, Special Projects